 H.5 DSTAR Market Reporting, Investigation AND REMEDIES

+[Note: as Dave Jermaine pointed out at the last Appendix H meeting, it is extremely important that all of the activities specified below be undertaken using well-defined, formally-instituted processes, to prevent abusive behavior by the DSTAR market monitoring unit.]

+Pursuant to administrative procedures to be approved by the DSTAR Board and filed with the Commission:

 a) DSTAR shall develop and publish information showing the use of the facilities operated or otherwise administered by DSTAR and the markets administered by DSTAR, and the prices for Ancillary Services, Congestion Management and other transmission-related goods and services.
 DSTAR shall use this information as appropriate to evaluate the performance of the facilities operated or otherwise administered by DSTAR, and the conduct of Market Participants and DSTAR with respect to the use or operation of the facilities operated or otherwise administered by DSTAR or transactions in the markets administered by DSTAR, and the structure and performance of the markets administered by DSTAR.

 b) Information on prices in the markets administered by DSTAR shall be made available to Market Participants as quickly as practicable